peter812/PRM/DOCKER.md

 ⚠️ **Important**: You must create the PostgreSQL database before running the application for the first time.

+### ✨ Automatic Database Initialization (New!)

+The application now **automatically sets up the database** when there are no users!

+When you start the app:
+- ✅ If **users exist**: Normal startup
+- 🔄 If **no users**: Automatically drops all tables, runs migrations, and seeds default data

+This means you only need to:
+1. Create the empty database (see below)
+2. Start the application - it handles the rest!

 ### Quick Database Setup

 Use the provided setup script to create the database automatically: